 Anna Scally, partner at KPMG and Board Director of FPAI said: ‘Ireland is critically positioned to make the most of the FinTech opportunity in Europe.
 We have a vibrant and well-established technology sector, an increasingly healthy financial services sector with global reach and a wave of start-up companies achieving international recognition.

 ‘The Government has acknowledged Ireland’s potential in FinTech and the opportunity for economic growth and employment is clear.
 FPAI will provide a strong, united voice for the growing FinTech community and its investors, and we welcome the support provided today by Minister Harris.’

-KPMG has been driving the FinTech agenda in Ireland from the start and is the only professional services firm noted in Onalytica’s (PDF, 631KB) Top 100 list of international FinTech players (at number 20).
+KPMG has been driving the FinTech agenda in Ireland from the start and is the only professional services firm noted in Onalytica’s Top 100 list of international FinTech players (at number 20).
 The firm has a strong track record of working with a broad range of companies across technology and financial services including fast growth companies and ambitious entrepreneurs.
 It recently announced an exclusive global alliance with Matchi, the innovative FinTech matchmaking platform that connects banks and insurance companies with financial services technology start-ups from across the globe.

 FPAI’s founding Board of Directors are Anna Scally of KPMG, Colm Lyon of Pay with Fire (and formerly Realex Payments), Morgan Lynch of Senddr and Colm Rafferty of Maples and Calder.